 So, the next thing to do is to extract table names from the database of our choice.

-Let’s extract tables from database named ‘training’.
+Let’s extract tables from a database named ‘training’.
 Here’s how we’ll do it:

 Query: ' AND 1=2 UNION ALL SELECT 1,(SELECT CAST(GROUP_CONCAT(table_name,0x0a) as CHAR(4096)) FROM (SELECT * FROM information_schema.tables WHERE table_schema='training')a),3,4,5,6,7,8,9 -- -

-Next we’ll extract column names from the table of our choice.
+Next, we’ll extract column names from the table of our choice.
 We can do it in different ways like Dump-in-one-shot(DIOS) SQL injection.
-But for the sake of keeping things simple and starter-friendly let’s just stick to basic and easy stuff.
+But for the sake of keeping things simple and starter-friendly let’s just stick to the basic and easy stuff.

 Let’s extract column names from the table named ‘start_15_users’ using the following query: